stanieldev/RIT-Obsidian-Fall-2024/Advanced Electromagnetism/Lecture Notes/Lecture 15.md

 It doesn't necessarily have to be periodic, but it can be written as a linear combination of sines and cosines using the *Fourier transform*.

+Most the future work we do will be with *transverse waves*, and specifically *plane waves*.